-William F. (“Bill”) Scott earned his bachelor of science in government at Lamar University in 1970, with which he has maintained strong ties as a member of the Lamar University College of Business Board of Advisors, Comprehensive Campaign Cabinet and Lamar University Foundation Board, as well as being a Governor Perry appointee to the TSUS Board of Regents.
+William F. (“Bill”) Scott, appointed to the Board of Regents in 2013, earned his bachelor of science in government at Lamar University in 1970, with which he has maintained strong ties as a member of the Lamar University College of Business Board of Advisors, Comprehensive Campaign Cabinet and Lamar University Foundation Board, as well as being an appointee to the TSUS Board of Regents.

 Bill is also active in numerous civic and charitable endeavors including being the chairman of the board for the Jefferson and Orange County Pilot Commission, past president of the Three Rivers Council Boy Scouts of America, board member of the Foundation for Southeast Texas, Catholic Charities of Southeast Texas, the Symphony of Southeast Texas, and the Texas Energy Museum in Beaumont.